Allstate Sugar Bowl Golf

 Allstate Sugar Bowl Intercollegiate Golf Championship

-For the eighth straight year, Tulane University and the Allstate Sugar Bowl will team up to bring many of the nation’s top women’s collegiate golfers to the Crescent City for the Allstate Sugar Bowl Intercollegiate Golf Championship (February 18-20, 2018) at the English Turn Golf & Country Club.
-The three-day, 54-hole event will feature 18 holes each day on the par-72, 6,105-yard course.
+For the eighth straight year, Tulane University and the Allstate Sugar Bowl will team up to bring many of the nation’s top women’s collegiate golfers to the Crescent City for the Allstate Sugar Bowl Intercollegiate Golf Championship (February 18-20, 2018) at English Turn Golf and Country Club.
+The three-day, 54-hole event will feature 18 holes each day on the par-72, 6,200-yard course.

 In the 2017 event, Stanford University overcame a seven-stroke first-round deficit to win its first Allstate Sugar Bowl Intercollegiate Golf Championship.
 Haley Moore from Arizona won the individual title, holding off Stanford’s Andrea Lee.